 Bug zappers can get rid of flying pests in the house effectively, and you will witness fast results too.
-Because they make use of electricity, the insects that come into contact with the device’s electrically-charged grid get shocked within seconds, then eliminated.
+Because they use electricity, the insects that come into contact with the device’s electrically charged grid get shocked within seconds, then eliminated.
 But they do need proper maintenance every now and then.

 Know when to give the device a good cleaning

 This is crucial because the most powerful bug zapper can wipe out plenty of pests if they are doing their job effectively.
 Once the device gets clogged, this can weaken the state of the device and reduce its efficiency.
 It is recommended that you clean the whole unit before it breaks down.

 Inspect the device once in a while.
 For cleaning, you will need the following materials:

 - Vacuum cleaner

 Make sure that the unit is unplugged before cleaning it.
 Brush away all the lingering dirt and debris from the cage by means of a soft-bristle brush.
 Put the dirt into the garbage bag to keep it from dropping all over the floor.
 Do not rush into this procedure, and make sure that you get the cage and its bottom cleaned up.